Government of National Salvation: Final days of the regime

 As the tide turned against Germany during the war, the German occupational administration sought to ally all anti-communist forces to fight against the partisans, including Mihailović's Chetniks.
 Hermann Neubacher was made the special envoy of the German foreign ministry in Belgrade in 1943.
 He had formerly worked in Romania and Greece, and sought to improve the German military position in the region by increasing the power of the Nedić regime.
 He planned to form a "Greater Serbian Federation", which would have included Serbia and Montenegro.
 He also attempted to curtail the authority of the German military in Serbia, return command of the SDS to Nedić, and to reopen the University of Belgrade.
-None of his ideas came to fruition, due to the fact that they had no support from foreign minister Joachim von Ribbentrop, nor from anyone else in the German government.
+None of his ideas came to fruition, because they had no support from foreign minister Joachim von Ribbentrop, nor from anyone else in the German government.
 Hitler himself had no wish to strengthen the puppet government as he thought that it was unreliable.
 As Nedić's power decreased even further, more members of his government started working for the Chetniks.

 The Germans' workings with the Chetniks angered Nedić, who wrote a nine-page list of complaints to the Germans on 22 February 1944.
 The list included complaints that the Germans were now giving Mihailović more power than he had.
 Nedić criticized the large burden of occupation costs and German interference at even the lowest levels of his administration, and the fact that none of his proposals for improving the situation were accepted.
 After that, the Military Commander in Serbia (Hans Felber, who replaced Bader in 1943) asked Nedić for his opinion about a change of policy towards the Chetniks, but it was also ignored.
 Only one of Neubacher's policy changes were successful, the easing of reprisals against the Serbian population by German forces.

 Nedić and Mihailović met on 20 August 1944 to discuss the situation in Serbia and how they should respond to it.
 The two agreed that they needed more arms from the Germans for the Chetniks and the SDS to fight the partisans, and were able to convince Generalfeldmarschall Maximilian von Weichs, the German commander-in-chief of southeastern Europe, to try to provide them with more weapons.
 They ultimately got very little additional equipment.
 In late August 1944, the partisans began an offensive against the Germans and the anti-communist Serbian forces, and the Allies began dropping supplies into Serbia.
 They also bombed communications lines, in an attempt to make it impossible for the German forces in Greece to link up with those in Serbia.
 The Chetniks were forced out of the country by late September, and Soviet operations began in early October in the east.
 German forces and Serbian SDS troops were forced to withdraw under the pressure of multiple attacks.